SR-1 Vektor: SR-1MP

-The SR-1MP variant is a further modernization kit of the SR-1M which adds two additional groves onto the dust cover allowing for the user to mount a Picatinny rail adapter onto the lower dust cover section of the firearm for adding accessories such as flashlights or laser sight system.
+The SR-1MP variant is a further modernization kit of the SR-1M which adds two additional grooves onto the dust cover allowing for the user to mount a Picatinny rail adapter onto the lower dust cover section of the firearm for adding accessories such as flashlights or laser sight system.

 This kit also comes with a threaded barrel to allow the option of attaching a quick detach suppressor.
 It is currently being supplied.

 SR-1PM

 The SR-1PM is a fundamental redesign of the SR-1MP for blow back operation.

 The redesign includes a heavier slide with larger stirrations, removal of the locking wedge, and changes to the take down lever.
 These design changes were instituted to allow for the handgun's usage with training ammunition.